 Our Final Verdict

 The best wireless mechanical keyboard for Mac in 2026 is the Keychron K2 Pro for most users — correct Mac layout out of the box, Bluetooth 5.1 with three-device pairing, hot-swappable switches, and a 75% form factor that keeps arrow keys and the function row without taking over your entire desk.
-Mac users who prioritize aesthetics over switch customization should look at the Nuphy Air75 V2.
+Mac users who prioritize aesthetics should look at the Nuphy Air75 V2.
 Anyone who types heavily for hours daily and wants a premium build should step up to the Keychron Q2 Pro — the gasket mount alone justifies the price difference for serious typists.
 Check current pricing on Amazon for all five keyboards in this guide.